larq/larq/docs/architecture_guide.md

 An issue with ResNet-style shortcuts comes up when there is a dimensionality change.
 Currently, the most popular solution to this is to use pointwise high-precision convolutions in the residual connections if there is a dimensionality change.

-We have found that using 8-bit weights and activations in high-precision shortcuts is sufficient to absorb the output from convolutions; increasing the bit-width beyond that yields no further accuracy improvement.
-Additionally, we recommend to use as many shortcuts as you can: for example, in ResNet-style architectures it helps to bypass every single convolutional layer, instead of every two convolutional layers.
+We recommend to use as many shortcuts as you can: for example, in ResNet-style architectures it helps to bypass every single convolutional layer, instead of every two convolutional layers.

 An example of a convolutional block with shortcut in Larq could look something like this: